openapx/r-service-txflow/README.md

 The `name` property is the snapshot name and the `repository` property refers to the snapshot's parent repository.

-Each data file or blob included in the snapshot is listed in the `contents` array.
+Each data file or blob included in the snapshot is listed in the `members` array.
 The properties for the file or blob is defined within the context of the snapshot and may differ from those properties defined for snapshots where the same file or blob is included.